 Introduction - Practice 6/7 merges the skills you developed and what you learned from both Training 6 and Training 7.
 Practice 6/7 has the user practice collecting data on both student actions and the four question types.
-Doing so is a steppingstone toward developing more speed, becoming more accurate when clicking on codes to match the action, and learning more about data analysis to dig deeper into the data and providing higher quality and more sophisticated feedback the teacher being observed.
+Doing so is a steppingstone toward developing more speed, becoming more accurate when clicking on codes to match the action, and learning a bit more about data analysis to dig deeper into the data and being able to provide higher quality and more sophisticated feedback to the teacher being observed.

-- To learn to collect data on student actions while collecting data on the four question types. - What the raw data and analysis shows about student actions, teacher questions, and the relationships between them. - Develop speed and accuracy of observing and coding. - Learn more about the analysis from the many data points and the data analysis, heat maps, graphs, and charts.
+- To learn to collect data on student actions while at the same time collect data on the four question types. - What the raw data and analysis shows about student actions, teacher questions, and the relationships between them. - Develop speed and accuracy of observing and coding. - Learn more about the analysis from the many data points and the data analysis, heat maps, graphs, and charts.